-90Like the macroscopic elastic responses, the phase averages of the local stress and strain fields of hexagonal arrangements of aligned fibers are independent of the orientations of transverse loads.
-The higher statistical moments and the distributions function of these fields at the phase level, however, may show such a dependence.
-Consequently, the equivalent stress varies to some extent with the loading direction, which underlies the small differences in initial yielding between the two "PH" curves in fig. 6.9.
+90Like the macroscopic elastic responses, the phase averages of the local stress and strain fields of hexagonal arrangements of aligned fibers are independent of the orientations of transverse load contributions.
+The higher statistical moments and the distributions functions of these fields at the phase level, however, tend to show such a dependence.
+Consequently, the average equivalent stress and strain in the matrix vary to some extent with the loading direction.